Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Results

-where the expression for $t_{peak}$ is provided in the \hyperref[sec:matmethods]{Materials and Methods} section and $b$ is another scaling factor to be fitted to obtain the characteristic time scale of the disease, i.e. $\tau_{wave}=bt_{peak}$.
+where the expression for $t_{peak}$ is provided in Appendix \hyperref[sec:appendixG]{G} and $b$ is another scaling factor to be fitted to obtain the characteristic time scale of the disease, i.e. $\tau_{wave}=b\tau_{peak}$.

-Figs.~\ref{fig:4}B-D show how the latter equation fairly captures the non-monotonic behavior of the endemicity with ${\mathcal{R}^{wt}_0}$ for different values of the speed of evolution in transmissibility $D_\lambda$.
-Note that there are some deviations for $\mathcal{R}_0\simeq 1$ and high $D_\lambda$ values, as the expression for $t_{peak}$ neglects the underlying evolution of the virus until reaching the epidemic peak, which is especially relevant in that region of the parameters space.
+Figs.~\ref{fig:4}B-D show how the latter equation fairly captures the non-monotonic behavior of the endemicity with ${\mathcal{R}^{wt}_0}$ for different values of the speed of evolution in infectiousness $D_\lambda$.
+Note that there are some deviations for $\mathcal{R}_0\simeq 1$, as the expression for $t_{peak}$ neglects the underlying evolution of the virus until reaching the epidemic peak, which is especially relevant in that region of the parameters space.

 More importantly, Eq.~\ref{eq:Dimmtrans} explains why viruses with intermediate infectiousness are less likely to become endemic.
-Namely, these viruses are not infectious enough to persist in the population without evolving their transmissibility but their generated first epidemic wave is not long enough to reach the critical transmissibility value ${\mathcal{R}_0^{wt,C}(D_x)}$.
-Conversely, the nonlinear inverse dependence of $t_{peak}$ on $\mathcal{R}^{wt}_0$ (Eq.~\ref{eq:tpeak}) makes the duration of the first epidemic wave much longer for pathogens with lower initial infectiousness, then giving them the chance to evolve before becoming extinct.
+For these viruses, ${\cal R}_0^{wt} < {\mathcal{R}_0^{wt,C}(D_x)}$ but also ${\cal R}_0^{wt} + b D_\lambda t_{peak}(\mathcal{R}^{wt}_0,\mu) k/\mu< {\mathcal{R}_0^{wt,C}(D_x)}$, given the short duration of their first epidemic waves.
+Conversely, the nonlinear inverse dependence of $\tau_{peak}$ on $\mathcal{R}^{wt}_0$ (Appendix \hyperref[sec:appendixG]{G}) makes the duration of the first epidemic wave much longer for pathogens with lower initial infectiousness, thus allowing them to evolve to reach the critical infectiousness before becoming extinct.
+In Appendix~\hyperref[sec:appendixH]{F}, we analyze in depth the epidemic trajectories obtained from the simulations, finding that viruses with intermediate infectiousness present stronger epidemic bottlenecks and are not able to accumulate neither enough infectiousness nor enough antigenic diversity to generate secondary outbreaks consistently.